lyzidiamond/lyzidiamond.github.com/_posts/2013-04-03-productivity-forgiveness.md

+---
+layout: post
+title: The Secret To Productivity?
+Forgiveness.
+category: posts
+---

 I have often been given the advice, "Don't try to do everything.
 You will never succeed.
 Instead, try to do one or two things at a time, really well."

 I have also been given the advice, "Don't succumb to fear of missing out.
 Whatever you're imagining is probably ten times cooler than what's actually going on."